UAlberta-CMPUT401/course-docs/docs/marking-sprint2.md

 ### Revisions

-* All comments from Sprint 1 have been sufficiently addressed
+* All required revisions from Sprint 1 have been sufficiently addressed.

 ### Detailed design